 Conclusion on Crab Meat

-Serving your dog small amounts of succulent crab meat is okay.
-It contains many nutrients, but also lots of sodium.
-So, crab meat can’t replace your dog’s regular chow.
-It can be given in moderation and makes for a good treat.
+You can give your dog small amounts of succulent crab meat.
+It contains nutrients, but also lots of sodium.
+Crab meat can’t replace your dog’s regular chow.
+It can be served in moderation and makes for a good treat.
 Start out with tiny portions.
 Alternatively, pick up a quality dog food that incorporates crab.